Re-enrolment frequently asked questions

 Yes you are responsible for making sure that you abide by the conditions of your Student visa.
 Any breaches in your Student visa conditions could result in the University withdrawing your sponsorship and reporting the breach to UK Visas and Immigration (UKVI) who will cancel your visa.

-Information about international student visas and support can be found on the international web pages
+Information about international student visas and support can be found on the Visa Support website pages.

-This message will show if your fees have not yet been confirmed.
-The Fees team have been notified and will update your account as quickly as possible.
-When you have completed your re-enrolment you can click on the Financial Information tab to check when your fee charge has been updated and to confirm your payment method/make payment.
+This message will show if your fees have not yet been confirmed, the Fees team will update your account as quickly as possible.

 This page shows your fee charge, confirmation of any sponsor/Student Finance funding the University has received evidence for, any payments we have received, and the amount you need to pay.
 Please check the details and click continue.

 Please allow 10 working days before contacting us if your fee and or scholarship is blank as we are continually processing records.
-If you have a fee/scholarship query, please contact the University’s Fees Team on +44 (0) 1274 236633 or email sas-fees@bradford.ac.uk .
+If you have a fee/scholarship query, please contact the University’s Fees Team on sas-fees@bradford.ac.uk .

 If your fees will be paid directly to the University by a sponsor (employer, government agency for example) and this is not showing, you can select the ‘Sponsor to Pay’ option on the next page and submit the evidence of your funding.